-JNLD's wholesalers meet directly with financial professionals and are supported by an extensive internal sales staff.
-Jackson provides training, product information and sales materials to financial professionals and firms that distribute its products.
-Jackson and JNLD focus on three main retail distribution channels: (1) independent broker dealers, (2) wirehouses and regional broker dealers; and (3) banks, credit unions and similar financial institutions.
+JNLD's wholesalers meet directly with independent broker-dealers and financial planners and are supported by an extensive internal sales staff.
+Jackson provides training for its broker-dealers and also provides them with product information and sales materials.
 Over 60,000 advisors serve as independent contractors who own and operate independent businesses and affiliate with firms known as independent broker-dealers.
 Independent advisors assume the costs of running their own practices in return for a higher payout.
 Branch offices in the independent channel typically include one to five advisors.
-These are smaller branches than the branches in the regional or wire house channels, although consolidation in the independent channel is creating larger branches in terms of advisors and assets.
+These are smaller branches than in the regional or wire house channels, although consolidation in the independent channel is creating larger branches in terms of advisors and assets.

 JNLD's Regional Broker Dealer ("RBD") team provides dedicated service and support to regional brokerage firms and wirehouses.
-Wirehouses constitute the largest multi-channel financial services firms serving retail clients.
-Regional broker-dealers are midsize firms that may have a national footprint, but are not as large and diversified as the wirehouses.
-Some wirehouses and regional broker dealers now also have businesses that support independent registered representatives or act as independent broker dealers.
-Like representatives who work for wirehouses, financial representatives at regional broker dealers are employees of the firm.
-The RBD team develops relationships with firms throughout the United States and provides customized materials and support to meet their specialized advisory needs.
-As of December 31, 2018, Jackson's RBD team supported more than 40,000 representatives in regional broker-dealers and wirehouses.
+Regional broker-dealers are similar to wirehouses, but tend to have more limited institutional investment banking services and in some cases smaller or less national footprints.
+Representatives who work for wirehouses and regional broker-dealers typically are employees of the firms, although at least one wirehouse and one regional broker-dealer also own independent broker-dealer distribution businesses that support contract based representatives.
+The RBD team develops relationships with regional firms throughout the United States and provides customized materials and support to meet their specialized advisory needs.
+As of December 31, 2017, Jackson's RBD team supported more than 41,000 representatives in regional broker-dealers and wirehouses.

 Jackson's Institutional Marketing Group distributes annuity products through banks, credit unions and other financial institutions and through third party marketing organizations that serve these institutions.
-Jackson is a leading provider of annuities offered through banks and credit unions and at December 31, 2018 had access to more than 29,000 financial institution representatives through existing relationships with banks and credit unions.
+Jackson is a leading provider of annuities offered through banks and credit unions and at December 31, 2017 had access to more than 32,000 financial institution representatives through existing relationships with banks and credit unions.
 Jackson has established distribution relationships with medium sized regional banks, which it believes are unlikely to develop their own insurance product capability.